 6. Never Lose a Customer Again

 Joey Coleman has made a name for himself as an award-winning speaker and business consultant.
 Coleman has dedicated his career to discovering how to convert one-time purchasers into lifelong customers.
 In Never Lose a Customer Again: Turn Any Sale Into Lifelong Loyalty in 100 Days, Coleman provides readers with all the tips and tricks he has learned over the years when it comes to fostering premium customer service.
-This is a great read for those looking to improve the front end of their business.
+This is a great customer service book for those looking to improve the front end of their business.

 Length: 368 pages